-- (6) No retailer, producer or battery stewardship organization shall charge a specific point-of-sale fee to consumers to cover the administrative or operational costs of the battery stewardship organization or the battery stewardship program. - 204 (d) (1) On or before January 1, 2027, each producer of covered 205 portable batteries or such producer's designee, including, but not 206 limited to, a battery stewardship organization, shall notify the 207 Commissioner of Energy and Environmental Protection, on a form 208 prescribed by the commissioner, whether the producer will act 209 individually or jointly with other producers to submit a stewardship 210 plan to the commissioner for the establishment of a state-wide battery 211 stewardship program.
+198 portable batteries or such producer's designee, including, but not 199 limited to, a battery stewardship organization, shall notify the 200 Commissioner of Energy and Environmental Protection, in writing, 201 whether the producer will act individually or jointly with other 202 producers to submit a stewardship plan to the commissioner for the 203 establishment of a state-wide battery stewardship program.
+On or 204 before January 1, 2027, each producer of covered medium format 205 batteries, or such producer's designee, including, but not limited to, a 206 battery stewardship organization, shall notify the Commissioner of 207 Energy and Environmental Protection, in writing, whether the producer 208 will act individually or jointly with other producers to submit a 209 stewardship plan to the commissioner for the establishment of a state-210 wide battery stewardship program.

-- (2) Not later than July 1, 2026, each battery stewardship organization shall submit a plan for covered portable and medium format batteries to the commissioner for approval.
+(2) Not later than January 1, 2027, each battery stewardship organization shall submit a plan for covered portable and medium format batteries to the commissioner for approval.
 A battery stewardship organization may submit a plan at any time to the commissioner for review and approval.
-The commissioner shall review and may approve a plan based on whether it contains each of the following components: - (A) Contact information for each producer, battery brand and battery-containing product brand covered in the plan; - (B) A performance goals proposal consistent with this section, including establishing performance goals for each of the next three calendar years of program implementation; - (C) A description of how the battery stewardship organization will make retailers aware of their obligation to sell only covered batteries and battery-containing products containing one or more covered batteries of producers participating in an approved battery stewardship plan;
+The commissioner shall review and may approve a plan based on whether it contains each of the following components:

+(A) Contact information for each producer, battery brand andbattery-containing product brand covered in the plan;

+(B) A performance goals proposal consistent with this section, including establishing performance goals for each of the next three calendar years of program implementation;

+(C) A description of how the battery stewardship organization will make retailers aware of their obligation to sell only covered batteries and battery-containing products containing one or more covered batteries of producers participating in an approved battery stewardship plan;

-(D) A description of the education and communications strategy being implemented to effectively promote participation in the approved covered battery stewardship program and provide the information necessary for effective participation of consumers, retailers and others;
+(D) A description of the education and communications strategybeing implemented to effectively promote participation in the approved covered battery stewardship program and provide the informationnecessary for effective participation of consumers, retailers and others;

-- (E) A description of how the battery stewardship organization will make available to collection sites, for voluntary use, signage, written materials and other promotional materials that collection sites may use to inform consumers of the available end-of-life management options for covered batteries collected by the battery stewardship organization; - (F) Promotional activities to be undertaken, and the identification of consumer awareness goals and strategies that the battery stewardship program will employ to achieve such goals after the program is implemented; - (G) Collection site safety training procedures related to covered battery collection activities at collection sites, including operating protocols to reduce risks of spills or fires and response protocols in the event of a spill or fire, and a protocol for safe management of damaged batteries that are returned to collection sites; - (H) A description of the method to establish and administer a means for fully funding the program in a manner that equitably distributes the program's costs among the producers that are part of the battery stewardship organization.
-For producers that elect to meet the requirements of this section individually, without joining a battery stewardship organization, the plan shall describe the proposed method to establish and administer a means for fully funding such battery stewardship program; - (I) A description of the financing methods used to implement the battery stewardship plan, consistent with the provisions of this section; - (J) A description of how the battery stewardship program will collect all covered battery brands on a free, continuous, convenient, visible and accessible basis, including a description of how the program will
+(E) A description of how the battery stewardship organization will make available to collection sites, for voluntary use, signage, written materials and other promotional materials that collection sites may use to inform consumers of the available end-of-life management options for covered batteries collected by the battery stewardship organization;

+(F) Promotional activities to be undertaken, and the identification of consumer awareness goals and strategies that the battery stewardship program will employ to achieve such goals after the program is implemented;

+(G) Collection site safety training procedures related to covered battery collection activities at collection sites, including operating protocols to reduce risks of spills or fires and response protocols in the event of a spill or fire, and a protocol for safe management of damaged batteries that are returned to collection sites;

+246 (H) A description of the method to establish and administer a means 247 for fully funding the program in a manner that equitably distributes the 248 program's costs among the producers that are part of the battery 249 stewardship organization.
+For producers that elect to meet the 250 requirements of this section individually, without joining a battery 251 stewardship organization, the plan shall describe the proposed method 252 to establish and administer a means for fully funding such battery 253 stewardship program;

+(I) A description of the financing methods used to implement thebattery stewardship plan, consistent with the provisions of this section;